Should you avoid the HS17 Genie 2?

 What’s so different about the Genie 2?

 Genie 2 is really a different beast, even compared to other Genies.
 Why?
 It’s a pure “server.”
-While AT&T always wanted you to think of your HR34, HR44, or HR54 as a server, the truth is most people thought of it as a super DVR that could also use client boxes.
+While DIRECTV always wanted you to think of your HR34, HR44, or HR54 as a server, the truth is most people thought of it as a super DVR that could also use client boxes.
 Genie 2 doesn’t have a video output.
 It’s designed to sit quietly out of the way while the client boxes handle all the work.
 Genie 2 does the work of a DVR, a server, a wireless video bridge, a power inserter and a Wi-Fi adapter, but it doesn’t show live TV.

 Is that really such a bad thing?